gitbush/london-boroughs/README.md

 The crimes per borough section is using its own seperate dataset and as a result will not filter when other chart categories are selected.
 This was left as is owing to the format of the two datasets and I think leads to a less complicated experience.

 A few potential users are someone who:
-- Is thinking of moving to London and wants to know the economic, social and safety side of the city.
+1. Is thinking of moving to London and wants to know the economic, social and safety side of the city.
-- Wants to know how all London boroughs differ on key indicators.
+2. Wants to know how all London boroughs differ on key indicators.
+3. Wants to see how a particular borough compares on key indicators.

 ## Features

-The dashboard as the name suggests centres around the charts.
+The dashboard, as the name suggests centres around the charts.
 Each chart is interactive to varied degrees.
 - Four number displays head the dashboard displaying some of the key indicators to any city.
 These will filter accordingly based on the selected filters
 - Two bar charts and pie chart focused on migration.
 Showcases some interesting insights into the multicultural population of London.
 - Choropleth Map with accompanied row chart based on crime within each borough.
 My personal favourite visualisation on the dashboard.
 By clicking on a borough on the map you can see which crimes are most prevalent.